YakOrg/Lmon/README.md

 ### How it works

+Launch agent:

+> lmon agent

-Launch lmon:
+Launch server:

-> lmon 8080
+> lmon server

 Get data by http: